 DebtYa Beta

-Everything you need to organize debts manually, automate useful rules, and see a clear next payment.
+Everything you need to organize debts manually, follow a clear plan, and see your next payment line.

 Total debt, progress, your next payment line, and history in one place.
 DebtYa does not move money; you enter what you know from your statements.